andrezeitz/muscle-gym-milestone-1/README.md

 * As a new user can easy navigate the website
 * As a new user it's easy to find find promotion deals
-* As a new user I can easy find personal traning and classes information
+* As a new user I can easy find personal trainer and classes information
 * As a new user I can see where the gym is located
 * As a new user I can contact the gym about questions
 * As a returning user I want clear information about the hours of classes